srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 ```

 As I mentioned before, we are using a sampled softmax approach.
 If your softmax output dimension is one-to-one with your item catalog, you can use functions build into PyTorch to sample indices.
+For very large item sets, typically a [LogQ correction](https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/6417b9a68bd77033d65e431bdba855563066dc8c.pdf) is used when sampling, which I skip in my implementation as the set of movies is not very large.

-In our case, I'm using a simple Hash Embedding-inspired layer to accomplish the softmax output by dotting the item vector with the user embedding, and therefore, I have to explicitly pass in valid item IDs to ensure I am learning embeddings on the items I care about.
-Minor complication, but it makes the code sleaker for the blog post.
-In practice, this could be done in a variety of ways.
-My recommender net expects to score a variable list of indices for each record.
+To create the sampled softmax, reusing the simplifieds hash embedding to accomplish the softmax output by dotting the item vector with the user embedding, and therefore, I have to explicitly pass in valid item IDs to ensure I am learning embeddings on the items I care about.
+In practice, it's more likely to see the output item vectors independent of the inputs.

 ```python